Geranium pratense

 Geranium pratense, the meadow crane's-bill or meadow geranium, is a species of flowering plant in the family Geraniaceae, native to Europe and Asia.
 Forming a clump up to 1 m broad, it is a herbaceous perennial with hairy stems and lax saucer-shaped blooms of pale violet.
 It is extremely hardy to at least -20 C, reflecting its origins in the Altai Mountains of central Asia.

+Description

 The leaves are deeply divided into 7-9 lobes and 3-6 inch wide and the flowers are pale blue, although getting paler into the centre.
 The flowers have 5 petals, which sometimes have veins.
 The stamens have pink-purple stalks with dark purple anthers.